 - Pour the batter into the prepared baking pan (you should have a thickness of about 1/4-inch) and bake for about 15 minutes.
 Remove from heat and let cool completely.

 - Cut two circles of brownie large enough to fit into the bottom of the crust.
 If you prefer a thinner layer of brownie, feel free to flatten it.
 You will have extra brownie, just eat it or save for later.

 - Place the dark chocolate chips or chunks in a small bowl.
 Heat the almond milk in a saucepan over medium heat.
 As soon as it starts to boil, remove from heat and pour over the dark chocolate.
 Whisk for a couple of minutes, or until the chocolate is fully melted and combined with the almond milk.
 Let it cool for 10 minutes before pouring into the tartlets, over the brownie layer.
 Refrigerate for about 2 hours, or until the ganache has set.

 Salted Caramel Chocolate Frosting

-- Place the 1/2 cup coconut cream and coconut sugar in a small saucepan.
+- Place the 1/2 cup of coconut cream and coconut sugar in a small saucepan.
 Heat over medium heat and bring to a simmer.
 Let simmer for about 8 minutes.
 Remove from heat and stir in the vanilla extra, sea salt, and dark chocolate chips.
 Stir until the chocolate has melted.
 Next, add the 1/4 coconut cream and stir to combine.
-Transfer to a bowl, cover with plastic film and refrigerate for at least 2 hours, or until the frosting has set.
+Transfer to a bowl, cover with plastic film, and refrigerate for at least 2 hours or until the frosting has set.